TAMUCC Engineering · Senior Design 2025

 A 4th-generation autonomous surface vehicle

 ADDRAR IV is the latest iteration of an autonomous surface vehicle (ASV) built by the Engineering Senior Design team at Texas A&M University Corpus Christi.
-The system uses a Raspberry Pi 5 and onboard camera to detect floating debris in real time using computer vision.
+With 5.25 trillion pieces of plastic debris in the ocean and 269,000 tons floating on the surface, the team developed a sustainable solution for coastal communities.

 Pi Camera 3 Wide